Top resources

 What are the public benefits?

 By increasing the parking rates and hours of paid metered parking, the City can keep spaces turning over more often.
-The City’s curbside parking is meant for short visits—like going to a shop or restaurant.
+The City’s curbside parking is meant for shorter visits—like going to a shop or restaurant.
 These changes also help local businesses and give the City more funding to improve services.

 Other information